Man vs Sea Elephant - Unlocking the Secret of my Slowness Part III

 Meet the Human Sea Elephant – Humbled by the DXA Scan

-Doing a DXA body fat scan is a pretty humbling experience.
+Doing a DXA (DEXA) body fat scan is a pretty humbling experience.
 First there is the process itself: you lay down completely motionless for five minutes, on a medical table, with your feet in bondage.
 Obviously, your nose immediately starts itching and you are trying not to think about the low-density x-rays shooting through your body.

 And then comes the moment of seeing yourself as a heat map of fat, muscles and bones.
 It is not, that I was previously unaware of my unfavorable body composition, but looking at myself essentially disassembled into my building blocks was still eye opening, and not particular pretty.